Ammolite: Treatments

-Although fully mineralized and containing no water—and therefore not subject to dehydration and subsequent crazing as seen in opal—ammolite is often damaged due to environmental exposure.
+Ammolite is often damaged due to environmental exposure, even though it is fully mineralized and contains no water — therefore it is not subject to dehydration and subsequent crazing seen in opals.
 The thin, delicate sheets in which ammolite occurs are also problematic; for these reasons, most material is impregnated with a clear epoxy or other synthetic resin to stabilize the flake-prone ammolite prior to cutting.
 Although the tessellated cracking cannot be repaired, the epoxy prevents further flaking and helps protect the relatively soft surface from scratching.

 The impregnation process was developed over a number of years by Korite in partnership with the Alberta Research Council.
 Impregnated and epoxy-coated ammolite first entered the market in 1989 and the treatment significantly increased the availability and durability of the gem.

-Because the ammolite layer is usually mere fractions of a millimeter in thickness, most ammolite gems are in fact composite stones: these usually take the form of two-part doublets, with the ammolite layer adhered to a dark backing material.
+Because the ammolite layer is usually mere fractions of a millimeter in thickness, most ammolite gems are in fact composite stones: These usually take the form of two-part doublets, with the ammolite layer adhered to a dark backing material.
 This is usually the matrix or mother rock from which the ammolite was quarried; black onyx or glass could also be used as backing.
-In composites where the ammolite layer is exceptionally thin, a third component is used: this constitutes a triplet, with a durable and transparent convex topping piece.
+In composites where the ammolite layer is exceptionally thin, a third component is used: This constitutes a triplet, with a durable and transparent convex topping piece.
 This cap may be either synthetic spinel, synthetic corundum, synthetic quartz, or in lower-end productions, glass.
 The convex cap acts as a lens and has the effect of enhancing the ammolite's iridescent display.

 The detection of these treated and composite stones is relatively simple via inspection with a loupe; however, certain jewelry setting styles—such as those with closed backs—can complicate things.
 A triplet can be identified by inspecting the stone in profile; the top of the stone can then be seen to be domed and transparent, with no play of color.
 If the dome is made of glass, bubbles, swirl marks, and scratches may be present; the harder synthetic materials are optically flawless.

 Although the vast majority of commercial-grade ammolite has been treated in some way, a small fraction of production requires no treatment other than cutting and polishing.
 Ideally, any treatments should be disclosed at the time of sale.